DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onscaleclick_event.md - fires when the user clicks on the cell in the time scale
 - api/gantt_ontaskclick_event.md - fires when the user clicks on a task row in the grid area (including the 'expand/collapse' and 'add task' buttons) or on a task bar in the timeline area
 - api/gantt_ontaskclosed_event.md - fires when a branch has been closed
-- api/gantt_ontaskcreated_event.md - fires when user creates a new task by pressing '+' button in a grid, and also when the api/gantt_createtask.md method is called
+- api/gantt_ontaskcreated_event.md - fires when a user creates a new task by pressing the'+' button in a grid, or when the api/gantt_createtask.md method is called
 - api/gantt_ontaskdblclick_event.md - fires when the user double clicks on a task
 - api/gantt_ontaskdrag_event.md - fires when the user drags a task
 - api/gantt_ontaskidchange_event.md - fires when the id of a task is changed